benchopt/benchmark_bilevel/README.md

 The matrices $C_i, \tilde C_j$ are generated randomly such that the spectral norm of $\frac1n\sum_i C_i$ is lower than ``L_cross_inner``, and the spectral norm of $\frac1m\sum_j \tilde C_j$ is lower than ``L_cross_outer``.

 Note that in this setting, the solution of the inner problem is a linear system.
-As, the full batch inner and outer functions can be computed efficiently with the average Hessian matrices, the value function is evaluated in closed form.
+As the full batch inner and outer functions can be computed efficiently with the average Hessian matrices, the value function is evaluated in closed form.

 ### 2 - Regularization selection